weijiekoh/mixer/README.md

         - Allows the operator to withdraw all accurred fees.

-    - Gas use is currently 1.2 million per deposit and 886k per withdrawal.
+    - Gas costs after the Istanbul network upgrade is currently 1.2 million per deposit and 378k per withdrawal.
+The gas cost for each withdrawal (before Istanbul) is 886k.

 ## Local development and testing